Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Discussion

 \section{Discussion}

-We propose to improve online HDMap estimation by taking advantage of an overlooked resource: existing maps.
-To study this, we outline three realistic scenarios where existing (minimalist, noisy or outdated) maps are available and introduce a new MapEX framework to leverage these maps.
-As there is no mechanism in current frameworks to account for existing maps, we develop two novel modules: one encoding map elements into EX queries, and another ensuring the model leverages these queries.
+We propose to improve online HDMap estimation by taking advantage of an overlooked resource: \textbf{existing maps}.
+To study this, we outline three \textbf{realistic scenarios} where existing (minimalist, noisy or outdated) maps are available and introduce a new \textbf{MapEX} framework to leverage these maps.
+As current frameworks cannot take existing maps as inputs, we develop two novel modules: one encoding map elements into \textbf{EX queries}, and another that \textbf{pre-attributes} predictions to known ground truth correspondences to ensure the model leverages these queries.

 Experimental results demonstrate that existing maps represent a crucial information for online HDMap estimation, with MapEX significantly improving upon comparable methods regardless of the scenario.
-In fact, the median scenario (in terms of mAP) - Scenario 2a with randomly shifted map elements - improves upon the base MapTRv2 model by 38\% and upon the current state-of-the-art by 16\%.
+In fact, the median scenario (in terms of mAP) - \textbf{Scenario 2a} with randomly shifted map elements - improves upon the base MapTRv2 model by \textbf{38\%} and upon the current state-of-the-art by \textbf{8\%}.

-We hope this work will lead new online HDMap estimation methods to account for existing information.
-Existing maps - good or bad - are widely available.
-To ignore them is to forego a crucial tool in the search for reliable online HDMap estimation.
+We hope this work will lead new online HDMap estimations to account for existing information.
+Existing maps - good or bad - are \textbf{widely available}.
+To ignore them is to forego a \textbf{crucial} tool in reliable online HDMap estimation.

+\paragraph{Limitations} By nature, MapEX makes use of an underlying map estimation method to function without providing one by itself.
+Although the formalism should be compatible with most modern methods, the exact mechanisms introduced could require modifications to accommodate new query schemes (e.g. for new map elements).
+Our main claim that using existing maps largely improves map estimation should remain relevant in any case however.

 \paragraph{Acknowledgements} This work was realized by the MultiTrans project funded by the Agence Nationale de la Recherche under grant reference ANR-21-CE23-0032.
 The authors are grateful to the OPAL infrastructure from Université Côte d'Azur for providing resources and support.